shopnex-ai/shopnex-plugins/payload-sdk/README.md

-Here's a professional and well-structured `README.md` for your Payload SDK:

----

 # Payload SDK

 A fully type-safe SDK for interacting with the Payload CMS REST API.
 This package simplifies working with Payload by offering a seamless, strongly typed developer experience—closely mirroring the Local API interface.